Hassan-A-Karakra/Hassan-A-Karakra/README.md

 </a>

 -----

-Click buttons above to issue new gamepad input, refresh this page to view newst game screen.
+Click buttons above to issue new gamepad input, refresh this page to view newest game screen.

+---

 ## 🚀 About Me